cogentcore/cogent/README.md

 * add gide icon to overall list and plug that into .gide extension -- need to generalize all that api so it is easily extensible.

-* Find / replace in TextView -- isearch already there now..